el-tocino/sentences/README.md

-needs sox installed and nltk.  nltk will need to download the tokenizer the first time, import nltk into python and then run "nltk.download()" and follow the instructions.
+needs sox installed and python needs nltk.  nltk will need to download the tokenizer the first time, import nltk into python and then run "nltk.download()" and follow the instructions.